8 common mistakes to avoid when starting a writing career

 There is no perfect writer.
 We all make mistakes from time to time.
 As a writer, I have made countless mistakes.
 After writing a few books and tons of blog posts, I still make mistakes regularly.
 Making mistakes is not a bad thing.
 It shows that you are developing your writings skills.

 If you are not making mistakes, it means you are not going the extra mile.
 It means you are playing within your comfort zone.
-It’s important for every writer to test his capabilities.
+Every writer needs to test his capabilities.
 Playing safe does not generate amazing results.
 You have to live on your edge every single day.

 Your writing career will suffer the moment you stop making mistakes.
 If you are thinking of starting a writing career, prepare to make mistakes.
 However, you don’t have to reinvent the wheel.
 You need to learn from other writers to avoid repeating the same mistakes they did.
 Here are some of the common mistakes to avoid when starting a writing career.